 If you want to be there for a friend who’s been diagnosed with depression, you’re already a great friend.
-But even when you have really good intentions, it can be hard to know exactly what to do help.
-Check out our tips for helping a friend with depression, but remember to look after yourself, too.
+But even when you have really good intentions, it can be hard to know exactly how to help a friend with depression and what to say to a depressed friend.
+If you're wondering what to do if your friend has depression, check out our tips for helping a friend with depression, but remember to look after yourself, too.

 1. Become informed

 Not totally sure what depression is or what it means for your friend?
 A really great first step in helping your friend is to find out more about depression - which will help you better understand what they’re going through.

 If your friend feels like talking, ask them how they’re going.
 Try asking questions like, “What can I do to help?” and “What do you find helpful?”
 When you want to bring up a sensitive issue with a friend, try to choose a time and place when you’re both comfortable and relaxed.
 It’s a good idea to avoid talking to them about it if they’re upset.

 If someone is suffering from symptoms of depression, it isn’t possible for them just to ‘snap out of it’, ‘cheer up’ or ‘forget about it’.
 When you listen to them and validate their feelings by saying things like ‘That must be really hard’ or ‘I’m here when you want to talk’, they’ll know you’re taking their feelings seriously.